Frequently asked questions

 What happens after my article has been accepted?

-While the manuscript files are handed over to production for data processing and typesetting, you (being the corresponding author) will stay in touch with us through My Publication.
-There you will be asked whether you wish to:
+While the manuscript files are handed over to production for data processing and typesetting, you (being the corresponding author) will stay in touch with us.
+You will be asked whether you wish to:

 What exactly is Online First?

 The Online First service lets users access peer reviewed articles well before print publication.
-These articles are searchable and citable by their DOI (Digital Object Identifier).
+These articles are searchable and can be cited by their DOI (Digital Object Identifier).
 With Online First publication the time it takes for critical discoveries to reach the research community is significantly reduced.

 Can I still make corrections to my article after it has been published Online First?

 The online publication represents the official publication of research results.
-It is not simply a prepublication service on the part of the publisher.
-As soon as an article is published online, it is citable and quotable.
-If changes are then made, confusion can easily arise, with authors citing different versions of the same publication.
+As soon as an article is published online, it can be cited and is quotable.
+If changes are then made, confusion can easily arise with authors citing different versions of the same publication.